kbali1/cse15l-lab-reports/LabReport3.md

                 This final report is only a summary of what we have done, citing only a fraction of inevitably will come to light.
 We present this report as a foundation for a better understanding of a landmark in the history of our nation.
                 We also approach the task of recommendations with humility.
-We have made a limited  `
+We have made a limited

-explanation: First one prints out every line that has the letter a but second one prints out lines that have a by itself.
+Grep without `-w` returns lines that have strings with the string "a" in it as well as the string "a" by itself.
+Grep with `-w` return lines that have the string "a" by itself and not lines that also have "a" in strings.

-    `$ grep "con" preface.txt
+    $ grep "con" preface.txt
                 people for their consideration.
 Ten Commissioners-five Republicans and five and border control, the flow of assets to terrorist organizations, commercial aviation, the role of congressional oversight and resource allocation, and other